 Step Three: Accept your Direct Loan

-- Review the Payment Plan and Promissory Note (PPPN) you received from Thomas Aquinas College.
-Sign and complete the back of the PPPN with your parents and return the PP&PN to the Financial Aid Office to accept the dollar amount of the Direct Loan(s) reported there.
+- Review the Financial Aid Award Letter you received from Thomas Aquinas College.
+Sign and complete the Award Letter and return it to the Financial Aid Office to accept the dollar amount of the Direct Loan(s) reported there.

 - If you wish to increase the amount of your Direct Loan(s) to finance a portion of your student payment, your parent payment, or to pay for other education-related expenses, contact the Financial Aid Office.
-A revised PPPN will be sent to you with the increased loan amount.
+A revised Award Letter will be sent to you with the increased loan amount.